-Collins, D., E. Maydew, and S. Weiss, "Changes in the Value-Relevance of Earnings and Book Values over the Past Forty Years," JAE, December 1997.
+Collins, D., E. Maydew, and S. Weiss, "Changes in the Value-Relevance of Earnings and Book Values over the Past Forty Years," Journal of Accounting and Economics, December 1997

 Francis and Schipper, "Have Financial Statements Lost their Relevance?"
 Journal of Accounting Research, Autumn, 1999: 319-352.